andrewnguyen41/aws-serverless-image-processing/README.md

-# Serverless Image Handler
+# Serverless Image Processing

-The Serverless Image Handler is a versatile and scalable solution designed to streamline image processing within serverless environments.
+A versatile and scalable solution designed to streamline image processing within serverless environments.
 This project aims to provide a robust and efficient way to handle various image-related tasks, such as resizing, cropping, and optimizing, without the need for a dedicated server.

 ## Purpose